HenrikSamuelsson/algorithms-in-c/README.md

 # Algorithms in C

-A collection of algorithms implented in C.
+A collection of algorithms implemented in C.